Cray-HPE/docs-csm/upgrade/1.2/resource_material/k8s/worker-reference.md

 # Worker-Specific Manual Steps

 1. Determine if the worker being rebuilt is running a `cray-cps-cm-pm` pod, by running the `cray cps deployment list` command below.
 If so, there is a final step to redeploy this pod once the worker is rebuilt.
-In the example below nodes ncn-w001, ncn-w002, and ncn-w003 have the pod.
+In the example below, nodes `ncn-w001`, `ncn-w002`, and `ncn-w003` have the pod.

    > NOTE: If the command below does not return any pod names, proceed to step 2.